sanjaybh/aircode_api_shopping/docs/en/src/about/faq.md

 ## Does AirCode need to be paid for?
 What is the price plan? {#pricing}

-We will keep a Free version for a long time.
-For the usage limit of the Free version, please refer to [Resource Limits - Monthly Usage Limit](/about/limits#monthly-usage).
-We will also provide a paid version for professional users and business scenarios.
-If you want to know or consult about the paid version in advance, please email [support@aircode.io](mailto:support@aircode.io?subject=Get%20information%20on%20the%20Paid%20Upgrade%20Plan%20of%20AirCode).
+We are committed to offering a Free plan for long-term trial purposes.
+To review the usage restrictions associated with the Free plan, kindly refer to the [Resource Limits - Monthly Usage Limit](/about/limits#monthly-usage) section.
+For professional users and commercial applications, we provide paid Professional and Team plans.
+For comprehensive details, please explore our [AirCode Pricing Page](https://aircode.io/pricing).
+Should you have any inquiries concerning payments or plan options, do not hesitate to reach out to us for assistance at [support@aircode.io](mailto:support@aircode.io).

 ## How do I find the App ID for my AirCode application? {#app-id}